NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Monk.md

 You become trained in unarmed attacks and gain the [[Class Features/Powerful Fist|Powerful Fist]] class feature.
 You become trained in your choice of Acrobatics or Athletics; if you are already trained in both of these skills, you become trained in a skill of your choice.
 You become trained in monk class DC.

-* * *

-**Special** You can't select another dedication feat until you have gained two other feats from the monk archetype.

 ## [[Feats/Basic Kata|Basic Kata]] Feat 4

 **Prerequisites** Monk Dedication